telerik/blazor-docs/styling-and-themes/custom-theme.md

 ---
 title: Custom Themes
 page_title: Custom Themes
-description: Create a custom theme for the UI for Blazor components based on the built-in ones.
+description: Learn how to create a custom theme for you Blazor application and alter the default appearance of the UI for Blazor components.
 slug: themes-custom
 tags: telerik,blazor,theme,custom
 published: True